 If you observe moderation in creating internal links on each page, the user visiting your site takes more pleasure and will be less confused, and also search engines check the page easier and a regular SEO structure will be created on the site.

 In short, we must say that the menu is very important for any site.
-But how to design the menu and how to create a hierarchy is different depending on the type of site and also that how many menus every site need should be checked in the framework of site activity.
+But how to design the menu and how to create a hierarchy is different depending on the type of site and also that how many menus every site need should be checked in the framework of site activity and more importantly, how to optimize site menu?

 So, optimizing site menu can play a very important role in browsing different sections by the user and also improving UI and UX, and it also can play an important role for the site’s SEO and help Google and other search engines for better representing and ranking the site in search results.